Prismatic leads in satisfaction for embedded iPaaS!

 Traditional integration development often leaves your customers with little to no insight into the integrations: which ones are available, how they work, how they're configured, how to determine if the integration is working correctly, and what (if anything) a customer can do if there are issues.
 As a result, your customers depend entirely on your onboarding and support teams for integration setup, maintenance, and support.

 An embedded integration platform eases the load on your teams by enabling customers to perform many tasks traditionally handled by support.
 Customers can search and view available integrations using an in-app integration marketplace and then self-activate them.
 They can also enter and update their credentials and other config options.
-And finally, customers can set up monitoring to receive alerts about integration state and actions and then view integration logs to perform initial issue troubleshooting.
+And finally, customers can set up monitoring to receive alerts on integration state and actions and view logs to perform initial troubleshooting.

 This access to critical data translates into far fewer issues for customer support and faster solutions for your customers.